Nederlands Film Museum

 The other large room at the Vondelpark Pavilion is still in use as a dining room, being the Film Museum restaurant/cafe and there is also an extensive film/cinema orientated library.
 In around 2010, it was re-named Eye Film Institute Nederlands.

 This facility closed after a new film centre, a brand new EYE Film Institute was built on the north side of the river IJ, in Amsterdam, which opened in April 2012.
+The former Art Deco style Cinema Parisien interior was removed and installed in Screen 7 of the new Filmhallen multiplex which opened in September 2014.

 Just login to your account and subscribe to this theater